 If you own a Volkswagen affected by defeat device emissions control software, you may be entitled to recover damages by filing a Volkswagen emissions lawsuit.

-Contact the Sacramento product safety attorneys at Arnold Law Firm today to discuss your claim.
+Contact a Sacramento personal injury lawyer at Arnold Law Firm today to discuss your claim.
 We have decades of legal experience and are dedicated to fighting for consumers' rights.

 Wrongfully blamed: What really happened to Randy Stevens

 Randy Stevens opened his eyes and saw his wife standing over him in a hospital room.
 He had no idea what had happened.
 His last memory was of standing next to his truck trailer and watching as a Security Contractor Services forklift driver struggled to load an ungainly pallet of...Learn More